 [Skip to Content]

-• Energy Efficiency: reducing energy use through greater efficiency and conservation.
+• Energy Efficiency: reducing energy use through more efficient technologies and operational approaches.

 • Use energy audits to identify facility-specific needs and opportunities.
-Factor in evolving energy needs, such as projected increases in electricity use for electric vehicle charging.
-Consider the service life, replacement cycle and embodied carbon of systems and equipment.
+Factor in evolving energy needs, such as potential electricity use for vehicle charging.
+Consider the service life, replacement cycle and pollution impacts of systems and equipment.
 Purchase and install efficient, ENERGY STAR certified equipment.

-• Prioritize energy efficiency opportunities before applying other strategies.
-Reducing energy use allows less energy to be purchased or produced.
-It can also save money upfront, for example, by capitalizing on daylight to reduce electric light and by allowing right-sized HVAC equipment.
+• Maximize energy efficiency before applying other strategies.
+Less energy used means less energy purchased.
+It can also save money upfront, for example, by capitalizing on daylight to reduce lighting installation costs and by allowing right-sized, lower-cost HVAC equipment.

-• Building and Grid Integration: improving the integration of buildings with the electric grid to manage energy loads and facilitate the transition of the grid to CFE sources.
+• Building and Grid Integration: improving the integration of buildings with the electric grid to manage energy costs and facilitate the transition of the grid to cleaner, more resilient and more efficient operations.

-• Consider building control and grid interaction opportunities as building systems are designed or retooled, to promote additional energy, GHG and cost reductions.
-For example, participate in load-management activities such as peak shaving and demand-response that can shed loads on peak demand days with benefits to the electricity grid, air quality, and cost savings.
+• As building systems are designed or updated, consider enhancing building controls and grid interactivity to reduce energy use, costs, and pollution impacts while increasing resilience.
+For example, participate in load-management activities such as peak shaving and demand-response that can shed loads at peak demand times.
+These programs can provide revenue or savings, while improving grid reliability and air quality.
 For more information, see SFTool’s Grid-Interactive Efficient Buildings page.

 Tilt device for optimal viewing